etiennestuder/teamcity-build-scan-plugin/README.md

 1. In TeamCity, on the build configuration for which you want to apply Gradle Enterprise, create 3 configuration parameters:

    - `GRADLE_ENTERPRISE_URL` - the URL of the Gradle Enterprise instance to which you want to publish build scans.
-If set, this will override the definition of an existing Gradle Enterprise server url.
+If a URL is already configured, this parameter will not be used.
    - `GRADLE_ENTERPRISE_PLUGIN_VERSION` - the version of the Gradle Enterprise plugin to apply to the build.
    - `CCUD_PLUGIN_VERSION` - the version of the [Common Custom User Data](https://github.com/gradle/common-custom-user-data-gradle-plugin) plugin to apply to the build.